-The Public Safety Academy will be located at Olathe West High School.
+The Public Safety Academy is located at Olathe West High School.

 Who We Are